eduardomb/jquery-image-auto-place/README.md

 =======================

 jQuery plugin to re-arrange images among a text to provide a magazine like layout.
-The first image is placed on the left side, the second on the right, the third on left, and so on.
+For instance, the plugin can be configured to place the first image on the left side, the second on the right, the third on left, and so on.

 Usage Example
 -------------